pylint-dev/pylint/README.rst

 Contributing
 ------------

-We welcome all contributions, doc, code, checking issues for duplicate or telling us that we can close them, confirming that it's still an issue, `creating issues because you found a bug or want a feature`_... everything helps !
+We welcome all forms of contributions such as updates for documentation, new code, checking issues for duplicates or telling us that we can close them, confirming that issues still exist, `creating issues because you found a bug or want a feature`_, etc. Everything is much appreciated!

 Please follow the `code of conduct`_ and check `the Contributor Guides`_ if you want to make a code contribution.